Georgie & Mandy's First Marriage: Casting

 In March 2024, it was announced that Montana Jordan and Emily Osment were set to reprise their characters, George "Georgie" Cooper Jr. and Amanda "Mandy" McAllister, from Young Sheldon.
 In May 2024, it was announced that Will Sasso and Rachel Bay Jones were added as series regulars, reprising their roles as Mandy's parents, Jim McAllister and Audrey McAllister, from Young Sheldon.

 In July 2024, it was announced that Zoe Perry, Annie Potts, and Raegan Revord were set to guest star in the series, reprising their respective characters, Mary Cooper, Constance "Connie" Tucker, and Melissa "Missy" Cooper, from Young Sheldon.
 Also in July 2024, it was announced that Dougie Baldwin had been cast as Mandy's brother, Connor McAllister, and Jessie Prez had been cast as Ruben, an employee at Jim's tire store.
 Baldwin replaces Joseph Apollonio who was originally cast as Connor in Young Sheldon.
 In September 2024, it was reported that Craig T. Nelson was set to guest star, reprising his role as Dale Ballard.
 In November 2024, it was announced that Matt Hobby was set to guest star, reprising his role as Pastor Jeff Difford.
 In December 2024, it was announced that Doc Farrow would be reprising his role as Coach Wilkins, George's best friend and coworker at Medford High School.
 In January 2025, it was announced that Lance Barber would reprise his role as George Cooper in a dream sequence.

 Filming

 The series is filmed in front of a live audience at Warner Bros.
 Studios in Burbank, California, on the sound stage where The Big Bang Theory was previously filmed.
 The series began filming in July 2024.

 Release

 Broadcast

 The series premiered on October 17, 2024, on CBS.
 The second season premiered on October 16, 2025.
 In Canada, the series airs on CTV and CTV Comedy Channel, and is available to stream on Crave.
-In Southeast Asia, Georgie and Mandy's First Marriage also premiered on December 20, 2024 at 8:35pm (7:35pm JKT) on Warner TV Asia.
+In Southeast Asia, Georgie and Mandy's First Marriage also premiered on December 20, 2024, at 8:35pm (7:35pm JKT) on Warner TV Asia.
 In the Netherlands, the series streams on HBO Max, where the first episode was released on March 27, 2025, with new episodes streaming each subsequent Thursday.
+In the United Kingdom and Ireland, the series premiered on TLC on January 18, 2026.
+The third season is scheduled to premiere on October 8, 2026.

 Home media

 Warner Bros.
 Home Entertainment released the first season of the series on DVD in Region 1 on October 7, 2025.
+The second season will be released on November 3, 2026.